tldr-pages/tldr/pages/common/scalafmt.md

 `scalafmt`

-- Reformat specific files or directories with custom formatting configuration:
+- Reformat specific files or directories with a custom formatting configuration:

 `scalafmt --config {{path/to/.scalafmt.conf}} {{path/to/file_or_directory}} {{path/to/file_or_directory}} ...`